ClickHouse/ClickHouse/docs/en/query_language/agg_functions/reference.md

 stochasticLinearRegression(1.0, 1.0, 10, 'SGD')
 ```

 1. `learning rate` is the coefficient on step length, when gradient descent step is performed.
 Too big learning rate may cause infinite weights of the model.
-Default is `0.00001`.
+Default is `1.0`.
 2. `l2 regularization coefficient` which may help to prevent overfitting.
-Default is `0.1`.
+Default is `0.5`.
 3. `mini-batch size` sets the number of elements, which gradients will be computed and summed to perform one step of gradient descent.
 Pure stochastic descent uses one element, however having small batches(about 10 elements) make gradient steps more stable.
 Default is `15`.
-4. `method for updating weights`, there are 3 of them: `SGD`, `Momentum`, `Nesterov`. `Momentum` and `Nesterov` require little bit more computations and memory, however they happen to be useful in terms of speed of convergance and stability of stochastic gradient methods.
-Default is `'SGD'`.
+4. `method for updating weights`, there are 4 of them: `SGD`, `Momentum`, `Nesterov` and `Adam`. `Momentum` and `Nesterov` require little bit more computations and memory than `SGD`, however they happen to be useful in terms of speed of convergance and stability of stochastic gradient methods.
+`Adam` converges quite efficiently and usually doesn't require any parameters tuning but needs more data than other methods, so if you don't have large amounts of data then consider other parameters.
+Default is `Adam`.

 ### Usage {#agg_functions-stochasticlinearregression-usage}